haruosuz/DS4GD/2020/CaseStudy.md

 [Answers to the exercises on DNA Sequence Statistics (2)](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter_answers.html#dna-sequence-statistics-2)

 Download the DNA sequence of your genome of interest.
 Answer the following questions.
 For each question, please record your answer, and what you typed to get this answer.
-You can submit your assignment as a PDF/HTML document, created from R script, R Markdown, Jupyter Notebook, etc..

 Q1.
 Draw a sliding window plot of GC content in the genome sequence, using different window sizes; e.g. 200 and 2000 nucleotides.
 Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?